Ivan Čiernik

 Ivan Čiernik (born October 30, 1977) is a Slovak former professional ice hockey player.
 He last played for Eispiraten Crimmitschau of DEL2.
-He also previously played in the National Hockey League (NHL).
+He also previously played in the National Hockey League (NHL). Čiernik played a total of 89 games in the NHL for the Ottawa Senators and Washington Capitals.

 Playing career

 Čiernik was drafted as 216th overall in 1996 by the Ottawa Senators.
 He has played for the Washington Capitals and played a total of 89 regular season NHL games, scoring 12 goals and 14 assists.
 He has also played for Kölner Haie of the Deutsche Eishockey Liga (DEL) and for Sibir Novosibirsk of the Kontinental Hockey League (KHL).

 On July 22, 2011, Čiernik signed a one-year contract (with an optional one-year extension) with the Malmö Redhawks of the HockeyAllsvenskan.

 The following season, Čiernik returned to the DEL signing a contract with his third German club, the Hannover Scorpions on July 9, 2012.
 After one season, with the Scorpions ceasing participation in the DEL, Čiernik left to sign a one-year contract with Augsburger Panther on July 5, 2013.